cms-dev/cms/docs/Configuring a contest.rst

 Feedback to contestants
 =======================

 Each testcase can be marked as public or private.

+On public testcases, the information that a contestant receives depends on the feedback mode configured for the task.
+More precisely:

-After sending a submission, a contestant can always see its results on the public testcases: a brief passed / partial / not passed status for each testcase, and the partial score that is computable from the public testcases only.
+- if the feedback mode is "Full", a contestant can always see its results on the public testcases: a brief passed / partial / not passed status for each testcase, and the partial score that is computable from the public testcases only.
 Note that input and output data are always hidden.

+- if the feedback mode is "Restricted", information is only shown about testcases up to the first testcase that has the lowest score for a given subtask (inclusive).

+- if the feedback mode is "OI Restricted", information is only shown about the first testcase that has the lowest score for a given subtask (inclusive).
+  This matches IOI contest rules.

 Tokens were introduced to provide contestants with limited access to the detailed results of their submissions on the private testcases as well.
 If a contestant uses a token on a submission, then they will be able to see its result on all testcases, and the global score.